haroutboujakjian/Vuesalize/documentation_src/README.md

 #### Example

-Here is an example using the same VA budget data as the stacked bar chart above but the bars are instead grouped.
+Here is an example using the same expenses data as the stacked bar chart above.
+In this case, the bars are grouped.

 <div style="display: flex; justify-content: center">
     <grouped-bar-chart-example></grouped-bar-chart-example>